bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 After building my first set of models, I went back and used scaled data in them, but results weren't much improved.
 In the end, I simply sorted my Kaggle submissions by RMSLE to see which had worked the best.

+Once I got the hang of linear, polynomial, multiple and GAM regression, I started to throw all sorts of variables into the mix.
+Most models faired poorly with one variable, but once I split into day/night hours, I got better results with combined models.

 ## 9. Conclusions and recommendations

 The biggest surprise from my analysis was how well my regression trees worked.
-They turned out to be the most accurate, though I had expected them to perform the worst.
+They turned out to be fairly accurate, though I had expected them to perform the worst.

 Scaling data was useful and surprisingly easy.
 On a whim, I fed my scaled data into my regression tree code and got a big boost in accuracy.